 Statistical Physics 3 hrs.
-This is a fundamental course to describe macroscopic systems from microscopic point of view.
-Topics to be covered include characteristic features of macroscopic systems, concepts of probability, postulates of the statistical theory, fundamental concepts of entropy, of absolute temperature, and of the canonical distribution.
-Relations between microscopic theory and macrascopic measurements, Applications of statistical physics: equipartition theorem of solids, Gibbs free energy, phase equilibrium, and kinetic theory of transport process.
-Applications to diatomic molecules, magnetization.
+A fundamental course to describe macroscopic systems from microscopic point of view.
+Topics to be covered include characteristic features of macroscopic systems, concepts of probability, postulates of the statistical theory, fundamental concepts of entropy, of absolute temperature, and of the canonical distribution; relations between microscopic theory and macroscopic measurements; applications of statistical physics: equipartition theorem of solids, Gibbs free energy, phase equilibrium, and kinetic theory of transport process. applications to diatomic molecules, magnetization.
 Fermi-Dirac and Bose-Einstein statistics.
-Prerequisites: PHY 105, PHY 106, PHY 341.
-(Offered as needed) - PHY 440 Undergraduate Research Opportunity Program (UROP) 4 hrs.
-Invites undergraduates to participate with AAMU Physics faculty and staff members in a wide variety of research activities and many interdisciplinary laboratories and research centers.
+Prerequisites: PHY 105, PHY 106, PHY 341 (Offered as needed) - PHY 440 Undergraduate Research Opportunity Program (UROP) 4 hrs.
+Opportunity for undergraduates to participate with AAMU Physics faculty and staff members in a wide variety of research activities and many interdisciplinary laboratories and research centers.
 UROP will cultivate and support research partnerships between undergraduates and AAMU faculty members.
-Prerequisites: PHY 105 & PHY 106. - PHY 441 Introduction to the Lower Atmosphere 3 hrs.
+Prerequisites: PHY 105 & PHY 106 - PHY 441 Introduction to the Lower Atmosphere 3 hrs.
 The neutral atmosphere and its layers.
 Atmospheric composition.
 Altitudinal variation of density.
 The hydrostatic equation and the perfect gas law.
 The scale height and geopotential height.
 Kinetic theory and velocity distribution.
 Atmospheric water.
 Atmospheric electricity and lightning discharge.
 Rotation of the Earth and Coriolis force.
 Atmospheric motion and general circulation of the atmosphere.
 Weather and climate.
 Solar radiation and the effects of the solar cycle on atmospheric parameters.
 Atmospheric trace gases and anthropogenic effects.
 Atmospheric models.
-Prerequisite: PHY 105.
+Prerequisite: PHY 105 - PHY 443 Introduction to the Solar System 4 hrs.
+Historical perspective.
+Bode's law.
+General description of the members of the solar system: The sun, the planets, satellites, asteroids and comets.
+Detailed description of the physical properties of the planets and planetary orbits.
+Terrestrial and Jovian planets.
+Planetary satellites.
+Origin of the moon.
+Asteroids and comets.
+The sun and its stellar classification.
+Features of the Sun's surface.
+The sunspot cycle.
+The solar wind.
+Filament eruptions and coronal mass ejections.
+Prerequisite: PHY 105 - PHY 444 Introduction to Orbital Mechanics 4 hrs.
+Historical perspective.
+Kepler's laws of planetary motion.
+Minimum launch velocity to orbit, escape velocity and time to reach the moon.
+Low Earth orbit; Geo-synchronous orbit; Geo-stationary orbit; and Sun-synchronous orbit.
+The central force problem.
+The two-body problem and reduced mass.
+Orbital maneuvers: In-plane and out-of-plane orbital changes.
+Perturbations of orbits.
+The orbital elements.
+Orbit determination.
+The three-body problem and Lagrange libration points.
+Orbital decay due to atmospheric drag.
+Prerequisite: PHY 321 or PHY 105